 Snapshot by grade

-In mathematics, students will learn about numbers and operations, geometry, and measurement of length, area, volume, and time.
+In new K to 6 mathematics, students will learn about numbers and operations, measurement, geometry, algebra and statistics.

 - Count and represent quantities within 10